hellostu/Pin/README.md

 Pin(view: view).width().constrain()
 ```

 All Pin constaints must terminate with a call to the constrain() function.
-This will actually added the constraint..
 Pin is so simple because it makes assumptions that are true for the majority of layout constraints you
 are likely to set.
 These are as follows:

 1. You are applying the constraint on the view's superview.
-2. The attribute you are setting, you want to match on both views (i.e. in the case of width)
+2. The attribute you are setting, you want to match on both views (i.e. view's width == superview width)
-3. You are assuming that the relations are equal
+3. You are using an equality relation
 4. The multiplier = 1.0 and the constant = 0.0

 If these assumptions aren't true, you can still set the additional properties using Pin.

-#Relating to other Views
+#Relating to Other Views

 If you want the top of one view to equal the bottom of another view: